wikimedia/mediawiki-extensions-Wikibase/view/packages/wikibase-data-values/README.md

 ## Technical debt

-TODO: remove dependency on ApiParserValue from the JS so ApiParseValue can be removed.
-ApiParseValue is the only PHP class in this package and is the only thing that depends on the DataValues PHP components.

 TODO: write high level description and documentation in this README file.

-TODO: make tests runnable without needing MW and a browser

 TODO: have tests run on CI